 1. Snorkel or Dive on the Great Barrier Reef

-A visit to Port Douglas and the Far North tropics just isn't complete without witnessing the awe of the Great Barrier Reef.
-In fact, this world wonder tops most lists of what to do in Port Douglas and Cairns.
+A visit to Port Douglas and the Far North tropics isn't complete without witnessing the awe of the Great Barrier Reef.
+In fact, this world wonder tops almost all lists of what to do in Port Douglas and nearby Cairns.

 Due to the close proximity, visitors can book snorkelling or diving boats to the reef and be in the water within an hour!
 This means you'll get plenty of time to snorkel amongst abundant sea life, sea turtles, healthy coral reefs.